Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/tea/04_perfect_alex.en.md

 Note that there will *always* be an available 3-to-1 dodge.

 1. Look at the first set of telegraphs.
 This is where you will *end*.
-2. Look at the second set of telegraphs that are adjacent to your ending point.
-   You will start at the *remaining* adjacent position.
-3. Look at the third (remaining) set of telegraphs that are adjacent to your ending point.
+2. Find the telegraph in the third set that is adjacent to the telegraph in the first set.
 This is where you will *start*.

-Each Exatrine is immediately followed by *Irresistable Grace*, an 8-man party stack that must be heavily mitigated.
+Each Exatrine is followed by *Irresistable Grace*, an 8-man party stack that must be heavily mitigated.
 The recommended mitigation plan is:

 <table>
   <tr>